Limpster/Fallout76LanguageChanger/README.md

 ## Experimental
 > [!CAUTION]
-> Experimental, your mileage my vary, make backups!
+> Experimental method — your mileage may vary; make backups!
 #### <ins>Different Text and Audio Language</ins>
 (thanks @https://github.com/hersiker for opening the first [issue]([url](https://github.com/Limpster/Fallout76LanguageChanger/issues/1)) asking this specific question)
 As of now it's not in the scope of this script, because (from my understanding) it's only possible to achieve by modifying the files e.g. renaming the audio files to the corresponding language (maybe it is possible with linking/pointing to the right files and "making the game think it's using the right files" without actually moving/renaming the audio files.